HandsomeJeff/NTUOSS-DjangoWorkshop/README.md

 #### 1.1 Create a New Project

 On Linux or Mac OS X, open terminal.
 Navigate to a directory of your choice and enter:
-`django-admin newproject`.
+`django-admin startproject newproject`.
 Leave terminal running.

 On Windows, open cmd.
 Navigate to the directory of your choice and enter:
 '"PATH_TO_PYTHON\Scripts\django-admin.exe" startproject newproject'